mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | ------------ | -----------------------------------------------------------------
 | `story_tag`  | The stories_id and associated tag in `stories_id,tag` format.
 Can be specified more than once.

-Each story_tag parameter associated a single story with a single tag.
-To associated a story with more than one tag, include this parameter multiple times.
+Each story_tag parameter associates a single story with a single tag.
+To associate a story with more than one tag, include this parameter multiple times.
 A single call can include multiple stories as well as multiple tags.
-Users are encouraged to batch writes for multiple stories into a single call to avoid web server overhead of many small web service calls.
+Users are encouraged to batch writes for multiple stories into a single call to avoid the web server overhead of many small web service calls.

 The story_tag parameter consists of the stories_id and the tag information, separated by a comma.
 The tag part of